 - Radiation: sunburns occur in this manner; electromagnetic energy is converted to kinetic energy, damaging the skin

 - Convection: heat is transferred via the air; an example would be an explosion that causes a flash burn

-Workplace burns account for about ¼ of all burns that require hospitalization.
+Workplace burns account for about one-fourth of all burns that require hospitalization.
 In addition to skin and tissue damage, lung damage occurs from the inhalation of dangerously hot air.
-Tiano O’Dell represents clients who have experienced thermal burns in work-related injuries.
+Tiano O’Dell, PLLC represents clients who have experienced thermal burns in work-related injuries.
 We have recovered significant settlements and court awards for their clients in personal injury and wrongful death lawsuits.
 A complimentary consultation is available to discuss the details of your thermal burn incident.

 Thermal burn injuries are common in the workplace and in other environments.
 Thermal burns may be caused in a variety of ways, including:

 - Hot metal, glass or other objects

 Many workplace environments may expose workers to burns, including thermal burns.
 These may include:

 - Steel and metal mills

 Workplace environments must comply with OSHA safety standards.
 Additionally, there must be compliance with local, state and national fire standards.
 Fire suppression systems, including sprinklers and fire extinguishers must be maintained and regularly certified.
 Supervisors and employees must be trained to respond to fires.
 Exits must be properly marked and unblocked.